 The tables are set like a small cafe with 4-6 people per table.
 A conversation is put forward. with attendees spending 20 minutes at a table.
 At time’s end, a host is chosen to stay behind and summarize the conversation to the next group that comes to sit at the table.
 The other people move on to different tables and another round of conversation happens.
 At the conclusion of three rounds, the conversations are collected.

-Value Network Mapping
+Value Network Mapping and Community Mapping

 This is a great tool for understanding how value flow– both tangible, (money & contracted deliverables) and intangible (informal information and gifts) – occurs in a system.
 It can be a powerful way to develop a shared map how a system works and created the basis of understanding how to evolve a system.